Ramp is privately held, incorporated in the United States and headquartered in New York City. The company has no public stock listing.

 Three co-founders lead the company: CEO Eric Glyman, CTO Karim Atiyeh, and Gene Lee, who co-founded the company in 2019 and all remain in active leadership roles.

-Lightspeed Venture Partners, Founders Fund, ICONIQ Growth, and Thrive Capital are the most prominent institutional backers, across more than $2.4 billion in total funding raised.
+ICONIQ, GIC, Ontario Teachers' Pension Plan, Founders Fund, Lightspeed Venture Partners, and Thrive Capital are among the most prominent institutional backers, across more than $3 billion in total funding raised.

-Ramp reached a $32 billion valuation in November 2025 and was reportedly in talks to raise $750 million at a $40 billion-plus valuation in May 2026, making it one of the most valuable privately held fintech companies in the world.
+Ramp reached a $44 billion valuation in June 2026, raising $750 million led by ICONIQ, GIC, and Ontario Teachers' Pension Plan, nearly tripling its value in a year and making it one of the most valuable privately held fintech companies in the world.

 Ramp started as a corporate card business and has become one of the fastest-growing financial software companies in the United States.
 The platform now covers expense management, bill payments, vendor contracts, travel booking, and AI-powered finance automation.
 Ramp describes itself as a finance automation platform: not just a card or a spend tracker, but a system for running a company's finances with less manual work.

-The company reached a $32 billion valuation in 2025, up from $1.6 billion in 2020, a roughly 20x increase in five years.
-Fast Company named it the most innovative company in finance for 2026.
-As of May 2026, Ramp was reported to be in talks for yet another round, potentially at a $40 billion-plus valuation.
+The company reached a $44 billion valuation in June 2026, up from $1.6 billion in 2020, a roughly 27x increase in six years.
+It now reports more than $1 billion in annualized revenue with positive free cash flow, and Fast Company named it the most innovative company in finance for 2026.
+The June 2026 round closed at $44 billion, up from a $32 billion valuation just seven months earlier.

 Understanding who owns Ramp matters because ownership shapes what the company prioritizes: whether it rushes to a public offering or stays private longer, how aggressively it expands into banking, lending, or international markets, and how it manages the increasing concentration of venture capital influence on its cap table.